renatoathaydes/renatoathaydes.github.io/_posts/2014-08-16-Learn-Programming-In-Ceylon-Part-2.md

 (notice that values of a Map are restricted to subtypes of Object so you cannot add `null` as a value in a Map, ensuring that `null` really represents the absence of a value).

+## Practice time

+In the next section, we will focus less on theory and more on practice, and try to implement a fully functional cards game using all the knowledge we have gained through Parts 1 and 2.
+You should be able to do it yourself by now anyway, so [let me know](<mailto:renato@athaydes.com>) if you have and I will add a link to your project below!

+Stay tuned for Part 3... it's coming soon!